twajr/kube-terra-ex/README.md

 # kube-terra-ex

-An example that demonstrates creating deployments and services on an existing google cloud Kubernetes cluster using the terraform kubernetes provider.
+An example that demonstrates creating deployments and services on an existing google cloud kubernetes cluster using the terraform kubernetes provider.
+This example builds on gke-terra-ex where the cluster itself is provisioned.

+The general thinking is that the gke-terra-ex project provides our 'infrastrcture-as-a-service' layer where terraform manages the gcloud gke cluster creation and management.
+This project then adds the 'application infrastructure' layer using the kubernetes provider to create deployments and services.

 ### Requirements
   1. An existing gloud GKE cluster
   1. terraform installed
   1. gloud and its K8s requirements installed
+  1. This project uses the secrets file described in gke-terra-ex

 ### Credentials
 Credentials for the Kubernetes provider are best retrieved from your ~/.kube directory.
 Before running terraform commands associate to the appropriate cluster